 What Is Chapter 13 Bankruptcy and How Does It Work?

 Chapter 13 Bankruptcy, also known as a wage earner’s plan, is a program set up to rehabilitate the debtor so they can avoid bankruptcy.
-In Chapter 13, you’ll be allowed to keep your property as long as you pay for it under the terms of the bankruptcy.
-You will usually have three to five years to pay off all of your debts.
+In Chapter 13, you’ll be allowed to keep all your property if you pay for it under the bankruptcy terms.
+You usually have three to five years to repay creditors.

-During this time, you’ll make a monthly payment to a trustee who distributes the money to your creditors according to a payment plan.
-The amount that you pay and the number of monthly payments vary depending on how much income and property you have.
+During this time, you’ll make one monthly payment to a trustee who distributes the money to your creditors according to a payment plan.
+The amount that you pay creditors and the number of monthly payments vary depending on how much income and property you have.

-You must also continue making monthly payments to your creditors until you’ve paid off all of your debts or until the end of your payment plan, whichever comes first.
+You must also continue making monthly payments to your creditors until you’ve paid off all of your debts or until the end of your debt repayment plan, whichever comes first.

 Is a Chapter 13 Bankruptcy Worth It?

-The average individual that files for bankruptcy in the state of Georgia is filing under Chapter 13 as opposed to Chapter 7.
-This is because Chapter 7 will not allow you to keep your home, car, or other property if they are costing more than what they are worth.
+The average individual filing for bankruptcy in Georgia is filing under Chapter 13 instead of Chapter 7.
+This is because Chapter 7 will not allow you to keep your home, car, or other assets if they cost more than what they are worth.

 Chapter 13 bankruptcy may allow you to get caught up on missed mortgage or car payments over time.
 You will also be able to pay back creditors in small amounts through the repayment plan so that they are less likely to take legal action against you for non-payment of debts.

-One of the biggest benefits of filing for Chapter 13 is that it can stop foreclosures, debt collection lawsuits, and repossessions in their tracks and you will be given the opportunity to save your property.
+One of the biggest benefits of filing for Chapter 13 is that it can stop foreclosure proceedings, creditor harassment, debt collection lawsuits, and repossessions in their tracks.
+You will be given the opportunity to save your property.

 Retain Counsel to Determine the Details of Your Chapter 13 Bankruptcy in Georgia

-You must have all of your paperwork in place and be prepared to answer any questions from the trustee about why you are filing.
-If there are debts that need to be included or excluded from your repayment plan, an attorney can make sure that they are or are not included appropriately.
+You must have all your paperwork in place and be prepared to answer any questions from the trustee about why you are filing.
+If debts need to be included or excluded from your repayment plan, an attorney can ensure that they are or are not included appropriately.

-It is important to remember that filing for bankruptcy can stop foreclosure and repossession actions, but you must make your payment plan payments on time in order to keep this protection.
-You also want to be sure that you file all of the necessary paperwork with the court so that creditors cannot continue collecting against you.
+It is important to remember that filing for bankruptcy can stop foreclosure and repossession actions.
+Still, you must make your payment plan payments on time to keep this protection.
+You also want to be sure that you file all necessary paperwork with the court so that creditors cannot continue collecting against you.

 If you are struggling to keep up with your mortgage, car payment, or other debts, you should speak with an experienced bankruptcy attorney today to determine if Chapter 13 is the right option for you.